ItsRendy/Lithon/README.md

-# Lithon
+# Lithon v.0.1.4
-This is a very basic and bad work in progress programming language based on python
+This is a very basic and bad work in progress programming language based in python that i made as a fun project

 ## Documentation
 ### Functions and if statments: